Who Was Persephone? Consort of Hades & Goddess of Spring

 Sign up to our Free Weekly Newsletter

 In the Underworld, Persephone was something of a protectress.
-Hades had many dealings with various heroes like Hercules, Odysseus, and Orpheus that traipsed throughout his domain, and usually, he was not very understanding once he discovered them.
+Hades, known as Pluto to the Romans, had many dealings with various heroes like Hercules, Odysseus, and Orpheus that traipsed throughout his domain, and usually, he was not very understanding once he discovered them.
 In most cases, these heroes ended up owning their lives and eventual freedom to Persephone, who would intervene and rescue heroes from what would often be grisly fates.

 the return of persephone

-The Return of Persephone, Frederic Leighton, 1891, via ArtUK
+The Return of Persephone, by Frederic Leighton, 1891.
+Source: ArtUK

 Persephone was born to the Greek gods Zeus and Demeter.
 Demeter was most commonly recognized as the Goddess of the Harvest, and in that role, she watched over all grains and fertility on Earth.
 She also served as the goddess of agriculture, fertility, the cycle of life, sacred law, and death.
 She gave birth to her daughter, Persephone, and it was her daughter’s story for which she was most well-known.
 Unlike many other Greek gods and goddesses, Demeter was not mentioned very often by Homer, but her legend in relation to Persephone was likely quite ancient.